plaidml/plaidml/README.md

 For most platforms, getting started with accelerated deep learning is as easy as running a few commands (assuming you have Python (v2 or v3) installed.
-If this doesn't work, see the [installation instructions]:
+If this doesn't work, see the [troubleshooting documentation](docs/troubleshooting.md):

     virtualenv plaidml
     source plaidml/bin/activate